valkey-io/valkey-glide-docs/README.md

 # Valkey Glide Documentations

-The home of great documentation for Valkey GLIDE.
+The home for Valkey GLIDE documentations.

 The public site can be found at: https://valkey.io/valkey-glide-docs/

-The documentation will
-- have a developer's perspective
-- take the best parts of the existing documentation, consolidated and upgraded to best-in-class content
-- Deliver a superior onboarding experience
-- deliver an effective sales pitch indicating why GLIDE is the best choice in its class

 ## Technology

 The site is built with [Starlight](https://starlight.astro.build/), an Astro framework for building static documentation sites.

-The framework provides out-of-the-box features for building documentations like components, site search, navigations, and integrations with MDX files.
+The framework provides out-of-the-box features for building documentations like UI components, site search, navigations, and integrations with MDX files.
 It also leverages Astro's features like island architecture to build dynamic components.

 ## Getting Started